-A diabetic foot ulcer is an open wound or sore found in the bottom of the foot.
-Apart from a foot injury, issues in the feet such as ingrown toenails, dry skin cuts can lead to a diabetic foot ulcer and infection.
+A diabetic foot ulcer is an open wound or sore found on the foot usually on the sole.
+Apart from a trivial foot injury, issues in the feet such as ingrown toenails, dry skin, callosities can lead to infection due to altered blood sugars, and thus, a diabetic foot ulcer ensues.

 Who can get a diabetic foot ulcer?

 People who have diabetes are more likely to develop foot ulcers, especially those on insulin.
-Also, people who have kidney, eye, and heart-related conditions on account of diabetes are more likely to have a foot ulcer.
-Other high-risk factors include being overweight and consumption of alcohol and tobacco.
+Also, people who have uncontrolled diabetes, long-term diabetes, increased cholesterol levels, and heart-related conditions on account of diabetes are more likely to have a foot ulcer.
+Other high-risk factors include being overweight, consumption of alcohol and tobacco.

 What causes diabetic foot ulcers?

 The three main causes resulting in a diabetic foot ulcer are